redis/redis-doc/topics/cluster-spec.md

 The Cluster bus
 ---

-Every Redis Cluster node has an additional TCP port in order to receive incoming connections from other Redis Cluster nodes.
-This port is at a fixed offset compared to the normal TCP port used to receive incoming connections from clients.
-To obtain the Redis Cluster port, 10000 should be added to the normal commands port, so for example if a Redis node is listening for client connections to port 6379, the Cluster bus port 16379 will also be opened.
+Every Redis Cluster node has an additional TCP port for receiving incoming connections from other Redis Cluster nodes.
+This port is at a fixed offset from the normal TCP port used to receive incoming connections from clients.
+To obtain the Redis Cluster port, 10000 should be added to the normal commands port.
+For example, if a Redis node is listening for client connections on port 6379, the Cluster bus port 16379 will also be opened.

-Node to Node communication happens exclusively using the Cluster bus and the Cluster bus protocol, which is a binary protocol composed of frames of different types and sizes.
-The Cluster bus binary protocol is not publicly documented since it is not indented for external software devices to talk with Redis Cluster nodes using this protocol.
+Node-to-node communication happens exclusively using the Cluster bus and the Cluster bus protocol: a binary protocol composed of frames of different types and sizes.
+The Cluster bus binary protocol is not publicly documented since it is not intended for external software devices to talk with Redis Cluster nodes using this protocol.
 However you can obtain more details about the Cluster bus protocol by reading the `cluster.h` and `cluster.c` files in the Redis Cluster source code.